 There is a deep and sacred connection between Marines and ultrarunning.
 Some have found it and know it beyond doubt.
 Others are unaware, but need to know about it.
 Discovering the connection can improve your life, and in some cases can save your life.
-Using lessons and mindsets from the Marines can make you a better runner, and becoming a better runner makes you a better human being.
-Let’s go deeper and explore this connection.
+Using lessons, experience, and mindsets from the Marines can make you a better runner, and becoming a better runner can make you a better human being.
+Let’s explore.

 Marines are physically and mentally tough, trained to endure the rigors and demands of combat.
 Ultrarunning provides a way to sharpen the steel and maintain this toughness, for life.
 It’s a no-brainer that running is good for you and results in a high level of physical fitness.
 With running as part of your daily routine, you become faster and stronger, with powerful legs, lungs, and heart.
 Running clears the mind, improves focus, memory, and mood, in addition to other proven psychological benefits.
 It also promotes stress relief and stress resistance, as it alters concentrations of chemical neurotransmitters such as endorphins that help dampen stress response in the brain.

 Ultrarunning provides the challenge Marines seek, physically and mentally.
-Running one hundred miles is not something that anyone can do, it takes an incredibly high level of will, determination, and fortitude.
+Running 100 miles is not something that just anyone can do, it takes an incredibly high level of will, determination, and fortitude, among other things.
 There is a strong sense of camaraderie in the ultrarunning community.
 Being a relatively small sport, in terms of popularity, ultrarunners share a common bond, having experienced the same pain and suffering inside the pain cave.

 There is an air of esprit de corps in ultrarunning that is familiar to Marines.
 If the social aspect of ultrarunning doesn’t appeal, then hours of silence and solitude will, leave work and drama behind as you escape to the trails, return fresh and ready to reattack whatever problem comes your way.